roman-milk/roman-milk.github.io/straight-whitgirls.md

  Looking at the shiny face of her new pet, Janet smiled, "Oh you silly slut, we are just getting started."

  As the black woman moved between her legs, Candace pointed out, "I can't have multiple orgasms."
-Report_Story #2